HibaBenelHarkati/weatherstationwithFreertos/README.md

 ## Seather monitoring station
-This project aims to create a weather station that collects data from DHT11 sensor (temperature and humidity) as well as using a gaz sensor using (MQ-2) and sending using RF module(RX & TX)
+This project aims to create a weather station that collects data from DHT11 sensor (temperature and humidity) as well as a gaz sensor(MQ-2) and sending using RF module(RX & TX)
 ## TOOLS
 FreeRtos and Arduino
 # FreeRtos